This article outlines the details of the PEPPOL PKI.

 The structure is very similar to the old one, but the STS CA is not present any more.
 So this is how it looks like:

-The migration process is planned as follows:
+The migration process was as follows:

 February 2018: the new root certificates are available for download in